-If you notice that the leaves are starting to shift to a more yellow hue, it might be related to the water consumption.
+If you notice that the leaves are starting to shift to a more yellow hue, it might be related to water consumption.
 Remember how the Pothos plant prefers the soil to be slightly dry rather than drenched?
 When overwatered, they tend to show it through the coloration in their leaves, namely that yellowing.

 Why does Pothos make a good houseplant?

 Epipremnum aureum is a great addition to your home for a number of reasons.
 Other than keeping your air clean, they’re relatively low maintenance.
-They only require a low to medium level of light, seldom need watering and are incredibly resilient.
+They only require a low to medium level of light, seldom need watering, and are incredibly resilient.
 Another good reason is that they are easy to propagate.

 Is the Pothos plant toxic to cats or other animals?

 With the presence of calcium oxalates, these plants are indeed toxic to living beings.
 Typically they don’t cause much harm aside from the occasional irritation or vomiting.
 This includes any pets such as dogs or cats.
-If ingested, they will become sick yet will won’t die.
+If ingested, they will become sick yet will not die.